 Be sure to check out our favorite shop, Aladdin’s Hule, for a huge selection of antique treasures.
 Even if you don’t buy, it’s worth a stop to meet the hilarious and eccentric owner.

 Day One: Explore the West Bank of the Nile

 Fill up on the delicious breakfast buffet as you have a long morning of exploring temples ahead of you!
 Your first stop of the day will be the Valley of the Kings which has been the site of royal burials since around 2100 BC.
 Intriguingly, ancient Egyptian kings would begin the construction of their tombs on the day they were crowned king.

-Your next stop is the Al-Deir Al-Bahari Temple which was constructed by the only confirmed female pharaoh, King (technically queen) Hatshepsut.
+Your next stop is the Al-Deir Al-Bahari Temple which was constructed by the only confirmed female pharaoh, King (well technically, queen) Hatshepsut.
 After the death of her husband who was also her half-brother, she claimed that the gods turned her into a man and was thus able to rule as king.

-She is depicted as a man in all Egyptian statues and it was only at the discovery of her lover’s tomb in the 1900’s that archaeologists realized she was actually a woman.
-Unfortunately all of the statues and carvings depicting Hatshepsut in this temple were destroyed by her angry stepson, Thutmose III.
+She is depicted as a man in all Egyptian statues and it was only at the discovery of her lover’s tomb in the 1900s that archaeologists realized she was actually a woman.
+Unfortunately, all of the statues and carvings depicting Hatshepsut in this temple were destroyed by her angry stepson, Thutmose III.

 The Valley of the Workers and the Valley of the Queens are your final stops for the day.
 You’ll explore small but brightly painted tombs at the Valley of the Workers and the tombs that were the final resting place for the mummies of the many wives of the pharaohs at the Valley of the Queens.

 Day Two: Explore the East Bank of the Nile